-For the first 4 months the temperature should be 75F during the day and dropping to a minimum 60F at night.
+For the first 4 months, the temperature should be 75F during the day and drop to a minimum of 60F at night.

 The eggs hatch better if kept in complete darkness so make sure to put the eggs somewhere dark and safe.

-The eggs will need checking regularly to remove any that have gone off or are mouldy.
-A top up with water may be required to keep the vermiculite moist.
+The eggs will need checking regularly to remove any that have gone off or are moldy.
+A top-up with water may be required to keep the vermiculite moist.

 If it’s dry then add 20ml of water to the vermiculite in one corner.

 If all goes well your eggs should begin hatching after around 6 – 7 months.
-The first signs will be the egg changing colour as the embryo shows through.
+The first sign will be the egg changing colour as the embryo shows through.

 The egg may form beads of moisture on the surface (sweating) and the egg may collapse as shown here.